nimrodzdisciple/myArt/_posts/2016-03-25-Alice-in-Wonderland.markdown

  (Mommy daddy)

-[This part is spoken /rapped]  Only cold water runs through the faucet at night Bathroom floor is as cold as ice
+[This part is spoken /rapped]  Only cold water runs through the faucet at night.
+Bathroom floor is as cold as ice.
-Tried to get the landlord to fix that pipe
+Tried to get the landlord to fix that pipe.
-But he only comes around when his money aint right Neighbor to the left all they do is cuss
+But he only comes around when his money aint right.
+Neighbor to the left all they do is cuss.
-Neighbors up top all they do is f---
+Neighbors up top all they do is f---.

 [hook]

-[this part is sung] On mommy, daddy
+[this part is sung] On mommy, daddy.
-Your baby girl wants to come back home
+Your baby girl wants to come back home.
-Can your little girl come back home mommy, daddy
+Can your little girl come back home. mommy, daddy.
-Your baby girl wants to come back home
+Your baby girl wants to come back home.
-[this line sung in a baby voice.]Can your widdle  girl come back home
+[this line sung in a baby voice.]Can your widdle  girl come back home C2020Tccmardukson
 *********************************************************
 Song two

 (scare her)

-I swam up the river
+I swam up the river.
-And  everybody screamed
+And  everybody screamed.
-Itz easier to go down stream
+Itz easier to go down stream.
-I swam up the river
+I swam up the river.
-And somebody cried
+And somebody cried.
-Stop her right now
+Stop her right now.
-Shez waking up from the dream
+Shez waking up from the dream.

 Hook [sung along with choir]

-One monkey can stop a show
+One monkey can stop a show.
-We can not let her go
+We can not let her go.
-Nobody can be allowed
+Nobody can be allowed.
-To think outside of the crowd
+To think outside of the crowd.
-Scare her scare her
+Scare her scare her.
-Let her know what happens
+Let her know what happens.
-To little thoughts who stray from the herd
+To little thoughts who stray from the herd.
-Scare her scare her
+Scare her scare her.
-Scare her back to napping
+Scare her back to napping.
-Let out the predators
+Let out the predators.

 C2020Tccmardukson

 **************************************************
 Third song

 (rebel)

-Rebel
+Rebel.
-Even now I tremble at the thought of the way you touched me Rebel
+Even now I tremble at the thought of the way you touched me.
+Rebel.
-Where are you now remember what you promised for the way that you left me You said you’d be back to finish what you started
+Where are you now remember what you promised for the way that you left me.
+You said you’d be back to finish what you started.
-Til you come back I’m living empty hearted
+Til you come back I’m living empty hearted.
-You had to run so I had to let go
+You had to run so I had to let go.
-Before you were done
+Before you were done.
-But I can’t forget your
+But I can’t forget your.
-Rebel
+Rebel.
-Kiss on my lips in the shadow of the man who
+Kiss on my lips in the shadow of the man who.
-Swore for
+Swore for.
-All that he live he’d kill you if he got the chance to C2020Tccmardukson
+All that he live he’d kill you if he got the chance to.

+C2020Tccmardukson
 ********************************

 Fourth song

 (love don’t wait)

-I wanted a pair
+I wanted a pair.
-You only wanted hitz
+You only wanted hitz.
-It wasn’t there
+It wasn’t there.
-Don’t try to bring love into this
+Don’t try to bring love into this.
-Now
+Now.
-I wanna go
+I wanna go.
-You wanna hold on
+You wanna hold on.
-I loved you so
+I loved you so.
-You only showed you loved me from
+You only showed you loved me from.
-Now
+Now.
 [hook]

-Love don’t wait
+Love don’t wait.
-It only takes too late
+It only takes too late.
-Sometimes
+Sometimes.
-Itz too late
+Itz too late.
-You can’t bring love into this
+You can’t bring love into this.
-Now
+Now.

 C2020Tccmardukson
 *******************************
 Song 5